 The JPB reports that all Category A and B punch list items have been satisfactorily addressed.
 The completion of the Category A and B items is a pre-requisite for substantial completion of the Electrification contract.
 Punch list walks have been completed and work is underway to complete the Category C punch list items.
-The JPB reported that all of the OCS Category C punch list items were completed as of September 11, 2024, and the completion percentage for the remaining Category C items ranges from 89% - 94% depending on the segment.
+All of the OCS Category C punch list items were completed as of September 11, 2024.
+The PCEP team reported that approximately 700 inspection and cleanup items remain open as of October 16, 2024, and punch list completion percentages range from 97%-99% for the remaining Category C items, depending on Segment.

-- The JPB reported on September 23, 2024, that 5 of 118 low-voltage connections remain to be completed. - A final inspection walk was completed during the week following the Labor Day holiday. - BBII continues to maintain crews to complete punch list and other incomplete work.
+- The JPB reported on October 16, 2024, that 4 of 118 low-voltage connections remain to be completed. - A final inspection walk was completed during the week following the Labor Day holiday. - BBII continues to maintain crews to complete punch list and other incomplete work.